Cold Case: Home media and streaming

 After the program's debut in 2003, the show was not released on DVD or Blu-ray due to licensing issues related to the use of contemporary music in each episode.

 In May 2020, the Roku Channel in the United States released all episodes of Cold Case to stream for the first time, in a high-definition digital format, with full subtitles and all contemporary music from the original CBS broadcasts left intact.
 The streaming ended in December 2020.
 The show returned to the service in September 2021.

 Cold Case was made available for streaming on HBO Max (at the time called Max) as of June 19, 2023.

-All seasons of Cold Case are also available to stream on Amazon Prime in the United Kingdom, Australia, Canada, Latin America and India.
+All seasons of Cold Case are also available to stream on Amazon Prime in the United Kingdom, Australia, Canada, Latin America, Italy and India.

 The series also airs on Quest Red in the United Kingdom and available for streaming on Discovery+.